WFP-VAM/HRM/README.md

     └── Google
 Models
   ```
- The mandatory files are
+ The mandatory files are:
 `Data/datasets/processed_survey.csv` this is your survey data! should contain at least 3 columns: "gpsLongitude","gpsLatitude" and one indicator.
 You can either work with individual survey data or aggregate the surveys to some geographic level.

 `Data/Geofiles/Rasters/base_layer.tif` is a raster file that containing the area of interest and the population density.
 Survey points will be snapped to its grid and the pulled layers over-laid.Please use 100x100m resolution WorldPop's rasters, available at http://www.worldpop.org.uk/data/data_sources/.

 `config/example_config` is the config file that you should fill in.
 Please use the template provided, fields list in there.

+#### Credentials
+Because you will be pulling data from a number of sources, you will need to set up some credentials.
+##### Earth Engine
+The most complex because it is using Google's OAuth2.
+Please follow [this link](https://developers.google.com/earth-engine/python_install_manual) to create your credentials file.

-#### Train Model
+### Train Model
 ```
 python master.py args
 ```
 where args is one or more `example_config.yaml`.
-Each `.yaml` should be space sperated.
+Each `.yaml` should be space separated.
 Please run from the root directory of the application.
 For example to trigger for configs config_1.yaml, config_2.yaml and config_3.yaml do:
 ```
 python master.py config_1.yaml config_2.yaml config_3.yaml > log.txt &
 ```